Sheet Metal Enclosure Design

 Sheet metal enclosures are casings made from fabricated metal sheets for protecting, shielding, and mounting electrical components.
 They play a vital role in safeguarding electronic and mechanical systems by protecting against physical damage, thermal changes, and electromagnetic interference.

 Poor enclosure design can create heat management issues, increase system cost, and complicate waterproofing and component mounting.
-To help guide you through the considerations and steps to designing a sheet metal enclosure, we’ve created a simple walkthrough on how to weight the various choices/tradeoffs involved.
+To help guide you through the considerations and steps to designing a sheet metal enclosure, we’ve created a simple walkthrough on how to weigh the various choices and tradeoffs involved.

 Key Takeaways

-- Robust thermal management can be achieved through the use of aluminum enclosures, as well as venting and other active and passive cooling structures
+• Robust thermal management can be achieved through aluminum enclosures, venting, or other active and passive cooling structures.

 Table of Contents